 The different types of clouds are named based on their shape and how high up they hover in the troposphere.
-For instance, the diagram below provides a quick overview of the most common types of clouds based on altitude.
+From fluffy cumulus clouds to ominous cumulonimbus, each type of cloud tells a unique story about the weather and the atmosphere.
+The diagram below provides a quick overview of the most common types of clouds based on altitude.

-A cloud is a visible accumulation of minute droplets of wate, ice crystals, or both, suspended in the air.
-Though they vary in shape and size, all clouds are basically formed in the same way through the vertical of air above the condensation level.
-Clouds may also form in contact with the ground surface, too.
-Such a cloud would be known as fog, ice fog, or mist.
+A cloud is a visible accumulation of minute droplets of water, ice crystals, or both, suspended in the air.
+Though they vary in shape and size, all clouds are basically formed in the same way through the vertical uplift of air above the condensation level.
+Clouds may also form in contact with the ground surface, too — it’s just called fog, ice fog, or mist.

 Cirrus is one of the most common types of clouds that can be seen at any time of the year.
 They’re thin and wispy with a silky sheen appearance.

 This type of cloud is always made of ice crystals whose degree of separation determines how transparent the cirrus is.
-Besides the filament appearance, cirrus clouds stand out among other types of cloud because they’re often colored in bright yellow or red before sunrise and after sunset, respectively.
-Cirrus clouds lit up long before other clouds and fade out much later.
+Besides the filament appearance, cirrus clouds stand out among other types of clouds because they’re often colored in bright yellow or red before sunrise and at sunset, respectively.
+Cirrus clouds light up long before other clouds and fade out much later.

 Cirrocumulus clouds are among the most gorgeous out there.
 These usually form at about 5 km above the surface with small white fluff patterns that spread out for miles and miles over the sky.
 They’re sometimes called ‘mackerel skies’ because they can sometimes have a grayish color which makes the clouds look a bit like fish scales.

 Cirrocumulus clouds exhibit features from both cumulus and cirrus clouds but should not be confused with altocumulus clouds.
 While the two can look similar, cirrocumulus does not have shading and some parts of altocumulus are darker than the rest.
-Cirrocumulus cloud comes after cirrus cloud during warm frontal system.
+They form when turbulent vertical currents meet a cirrus layer, creating the puffy cumulus shape.

 What’s worth keeping in mind about cirrocumulus clouds is that they never generate rainfall (but can mean cold weather) nor do they interact with other types of clouds to form larger cloud structures.

-Cirrostratus clouds have a sheet-like appearance that can look like a curly blanket covering the sky.
+Cirrostratus clouds have a veil-like appearance that can look like a curly blanket covering the sky.
 They’re quite translucent which makes it easy for the sun or the moon to peer through.
 Their color varies from light gray to white and the fibrous bands can vary widely in thickness.
-Purely white cirrostratus clouds signify these have stored misture, indicating the presence of a warm frontal system.
+Purely white cirrostratus clouds signify these have stored moisture, indicating the presence of a warm frontal system.

 As a nice piece of trivia, cirrostratus clouds almost always move in a westerly direction.
 The sight of them usually means rainfall is imminent in the next 24 hours.

-Altocumulus clouds form at a lower altitude so they’re largely made of water droplets though they may retain ice crystals when forming higher up.
+Altocumulus clouds are mid-level clouds that resemble a field of white sheep.
+They form at a lower altitude so they’re largely made of water droplets though they may retain ice crystals when forming higher up.
 They usually appear between lower stratus clouds and higher cirrus clouds, and normally precede altostratus when a warm frontal system is advancing.
-When altocumulus appears with another cloud type at the same time, storm normally follows.
-Altocumulus clouds are common in most parts of the world.
+When altocumulus appears with another cloud type at the same time, a storm normally follows.

-Altostratus often spread over thousands of square miles and are strongly linked to light rain or snow.
+Altostratus clouds often spread over thousands of square kilometers and are strongly linked to light rain or snow.
 Though they’re not capable of yielding heavy rain it’s common for altostratus clouds to morph into nimbostratus clouds which are packed with moisture and can deliver a pounding.

 They’re uniformly gray, smooth, and mostly featureless which is why they’re sometimes called ‘boring clouds’.
-You’ll commonly see this types of clouds in an advancing warm frontal system, preceding nimbostratus clouds.
+You’ll commonly see this type of cloud in an advancing warm frontal system, preceding nimbostratus clouds.

 The name Nimbostratus comes from the Latin words nimbus which means “rain” and stratus for “spread out”.
-These gloomy clouds are the heavy rain bearers out there forming thick and dark layers of clouds that can completely block out the sun.
+These gloomy clouds are the heavy rain bearers, forming thick and dark layers of clouds in the sky that can completely block out the sun.
 Though they belong to the middle-level category, they may sometimes descend to lower altitudes.

-Nimbostratus clouds form as a result of the gradual accumulation of moist area over a large area as the warm frontal system lifts the warm and moist area higher up in the atmosphere where it condenses.
+Nimbostratus clouds form as a result of the gradual accumulation of moisture over a large area as the warm frontal system lifts warm moisture higher up in the atmosphere where it condenses.
 As outlined earlier, a nimbostratus cloud can form from other types of clouds, like a descending altostratus.
 Spreading cumulonimbus clouds may also lead to the formation of nimbostratus.

-Cumulus clouds are a sign of fair weather, though they may discharge rains sometimes in form of a light shower.
-You can find them virtually everywhere in the world expected for the Polar regions.
+Cumulus clouds are a sign of fair weather, though they may discharge rain sometimes in form of a light shower.
+You can find them virtually everywhere in the world expected for the polar regions.

-The rain comes and goes with this cloud but when it does, it can come pouring.
-When you see a cumulonimbus, you know there’s a thunderstorm waiting to happen somewhere.
+They can stretch all the way from the ground to the top of the atmosphere and are made up of water droplets and ice crystals.
+The rain comes and goes with this cloud but when it does, it pours.
+When you see a cumulonimbus, you know there’s a thunderstorm waiting to happen somewhere, so you better seek cover.

 People often think rain is imminent when they see these clouds.
 In reality, you’ll be lucky to get a light drizzle out of them.